sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(x).toBe(5) -->

-This `null` in the middle is grotesque, and who knows what was supposed to be there or why we’re not passing it?
+This `null` in the middle is grotesque — who knows what was supposed to be there and why it’s missing…

 However, the worst programming pattern of all time is likely positional boolean function parameters: